Defeeeee/Linx/README.md

 # LINX (Line and Independant Navegation eXperiment)

-This project is a technology demontrator for semi guided navegation, in which we follow physical lines for part of the travel but can also move independantly using computer vision.
+This project is a technology demonstrator for semi guided navegation, in which we follow physical lines for part of the travel but can also move independantly using computer vision.

 ## How It Works